Associate Professor Haizal Hussaini, Programme leader

 Regulation of immune responses in oral diseases

 Oral lichen planus (OLP) is a common chronic immune-mediated disease.
 We are comparing the number of cells expressing various immune markers in OLP with non-specifically inflamed oral mucosa using immunohistochemistry and determining gene expression with quantitative real-time reverse transcriptase polymerase chain reaction.
+We are currently investigatingt the potential of using immunotherapy for the treatment of OLP with in vitro investigations, supported by funding from industry.

 Angiogenesis and lymphangiogenesis